 Put this all together, stir well, bake, and taste.
 Repeat many times, and you will have the approach described in this book.
 So PNI is not so much a single idea as it is a way of putting together ideas into a package that works.

 More than anything else, PNI is a practical method.
-It grew over the course of more than eighty real projects with real participants, real needs, real constraints, and real collaborators.
+It grew over the course of hundreds of real projects with real participants, real needs, real constraints, and real collaborators.
 What didn’t work was dropped and what worked stayed in.
 I believe the ideas in PNI will also work for you.

 The most essential part of PNI is narrative.
 PNI is founded on the use of raw stories of personal experience.
 In this respect it differs from other sensemaking and decision-support approaches that sometimes incorporate narrative but do not require it.
 Why are stories essential to PNI?
 Because without them its ability to ad- dress its core goals would be reduced.